 Have you ever considered that your switchboard may need upgrading?
 If not, you are not alone… but it is definitely something that needs your attention.

-If this has you a little worried, there is no need to be - take a look at our Switchboard Upgrade Guide below and give Static Electrics a call on 0429 139 039 if you need any more information.
+If this has you a little worried, there is no need to be – take a look at our Switchboard Upgrade Guide below and give Static Electrics master electricians a call on 1300 206 004 if you are on the Sunshine Coast and need any more information.

 What exactly is a switchboard?

 Every building with electricity has a switchboard, which is a central board that helps direct electricity around the property.
 Its main job is to send electrical current from the main supply to whatever area in your home or business that needs it e.g. when you turn on your bedroom light, your switchboard is the one who sends electricity to ensure your light turns on.